-In 2019, I tried to take fewer trips, travel shorter distances, and allow myself more time to write and do the behind-the-scenes admin work involved to earn a living as a travel blogger.
+In 2019, I tried to take fewer trips, travel shorter distances, and allow myself more time to write and do the behind-the-scenes admin work to earn a living as a travel blogger.

-Aside from kicking the year off in Colombia and a fall trip to Scandinavia, I visited (and re-visited) cities in North America.
+Besides kicking the year off in Colombia and a fall trip to Scandinavia, I visited (and re-visited) cities in North America.

 Since the mid-2000s, when I planned my trip around the world, the idea was always to leave the US for last as it'd take the least effort to explore.